 Labeling Output Value

-Finally, we can introduce data leakage when labeling a dataset that is formed as time series.
+Finally, we can introduce data leakage when labeling a dataset that is a time series.

 An example of data leakage occurring from bad labeling, is when we wish to detect abnormal values.
 When determining whether the given observation should be labeled as either a normal value or an outlier, we look at future values in the time series as well.